Cube (1997 film): Plot

-The group reaches the edge, finding a bottomless abyss separating the Cube from the outer shell.
-Being one of the lightest, Holloway tries to swing over to the outer shell, lowered down using a rope made of the group's uniforms tied together.
-The Cube shakes, causing everyone to accidentally release the rope, and Quentin catches it at the last second.
-He initially pulls her up but then lets her fall to her death.
+The group reaches the edge, but can see no exit.
+Holloway tries to swing over to the shell using a rope made of clothing.
+The Cube shakes, causing the rope to slip; Quentin catches it at the last second and pulls her up, but then deliberately drops her to her death, telling the others that she slipped.

-Quentin, becoming more unhinged, persuades Leaven to abandon Kazan and Worth.
-He tries to sexually assault her, but Worth attacks him.
-Quentin counters savagely, dropping him into the room below.
-Worth starts laughing hysterically, realizing they are in the same room Rennes died, indicating they have been traveling in circles.
-Quentin is horrified, but Worth finds the room where Rennes died in has now moved to the edge of the maze.
+Quentin picks up Leaven and carries her to a different room in her sleep, intending to abandon Kazan and Worth.
+He tries to assault her, but Worth follows and attacks him.
+Quentin counters savagely, then throws Worth down a hatch to a different room.
+Upon landing, Worth starts laughing hysterically; Rennes' corpse is in the room, proving they have moved in a circle.
+Quentin is horrified, but Worth realizes the room Rennes died in has now moved to the edge of the maze, meaning they haven't gone in a circle at all.
+Instead, the rooms are moving, and will eventually line up with the exit.
 Leaven deduces that traps are not tagged by prime numbers, but by powers of prime numbers.
-Kazan is revealed as an autistic savant who can mentally calculate prime factorizations.
-With this newfound knowledge, Leaven guides the group to the edge cube, using Kazan's calculations.
-Worth then traps Quentin in the door, letting Leaven and Kazan escape from him.
-When Quentin finds them, he attempts to harm them, before Worth opens the hatch under him from the room below.
-The others travel to the bridge room where they open the exit hatch, seeing a bright light.
+Kazan is revealed as a savant who can calculate factorizations in his head instantaneously.
+Leaven and Kazan guide the group through the cube to the bridge.
+Worth then traps Quentin in a hatch.
+He catches up and attempts to attack them, but Worth opens a hatch under him from the room below.
+All but Quentin travel to the bridge where they open the hatch, revealing a bright light.

-As Leaven attempts to persuade the guilt-stricken Worth, who no longer wishes to escape, Quentin reappears and fatally impales her with a hatch lever.
-Worth angrily attacks Quentin.
-Quentin mortally wounds him and pursues Kazan to the other side.
-Worth grabs Quentin's legs, pinning him in between the hatch.
-The cubes move, splitting him in half.
-Worth, bleeding out, crawls to Leaven's corpse to die next to her.
-Kazan wanders out into the bright light, his fate left unknown.
+Quentin reappears and, using a detached door lever, kills Leaven and mortally wounds Worth.
+As Quentin pursues Kazan through the exit, Worth grabs Quentin's legs, trapping him in the bridge’s doorway.
+The bridge moves, killing Quentin.
+As the bridge returns to the recesses of the cube, Worth crawls to a deceased Leaven to die by her side.
+Kazan wanders out into the light.

 Cast

 The cast is of Canadian actors who were relatively unknown in the United States at the time of the film's release.
-Each character's name is connected with a real-world prison.
+Each character's name is connected with a real-world prison: Quentin (San Quentin, California), Holloway (UK), Kazan (Russia), Rennes (France), Alderson (Alderson, West Virginia), Leaven & Worth (Leavenworth, Kansas).